Colored Quartz Flooring – exceptional wear resistance and truly outstanding durability

 How much does Quartz Flooring cost?

 Firstly, Epoxy Quartz is a system with colored quartz sands mix scattered throughout the system and covered with a clear polyaspartic or epoxy coating.
-Thus, an installer can produce an endless combination of colors by mixing them between.
+Thus, an installer can produce an endless combination of colors by mixing them.
 Ideal for wet areas, these systems offer low water absorption qualities and are highly slip-resistant.

 Secondly, Color quartz system protective topcoats represent clear epoxy or polyurethane sealers.
 The Quartz Flooring cost per square foot is more cost-effective than terrazzo or other similar products.
 You can consider between $12 and $15 per square foot, depending on the project’s complexity and location.